Strawberry Rhubarb Pie

 Instructions

-- Divide the dough into two balls; one ball slightly bigger than the other.
+- If making a homemade pie crust, divide the dough into two balls; one ball is slightly bigger than the other.
 Flatten the balls into discs and refrigerate them for at least 30 minutes.

-- Hull and Slice the strawberries.
-Remove the green leaves and slice the rhubarb into 1/2 inch pieces.
-Combine the rhubarb, strawberries, sugar, flour, cinnamon, salt, vanilla and lemon juice in a large bowl.
+- Combine the rhubarb, strawberries, sugar, flour, cinnamon, salt, vanilla, and lemon juice in a large bowl.
 Mix well.

 - Preheat your oven to 425˚ F.